Constitutional Diet in ECM: How Strictly Should You Follow It?

 Summary

-Constitutional dietary adherence in Eight Constitution Medicine should be understood as a spectrum calibrated to health state, constitutional type, and life circumstances — not as a binary between perfect adherence and failure.
-Strict adherence matters most during active constitutional disease states and during the early constitutional identification phase.
+Constitutional dietary adherence in Eight Constitution Medicine should be understood as a spectrum calibrated to health state and life circumstances — not as a binary between perfect adherence and failure.
+Strict adherence matters most during active signature disease states and during the early constitutional identification phase.
 In good health, moderate flexibility does not typically produce measurable constitutional harm.
-The metal and water constitutions require more dietary care than the wood and earth constitutions.
-And the psychological stress of obsessive dietary adherence is itself a constitutional factor that experienced ECM practitioners take seriously.
+The psychological stress of obsessive dietary adherence is itself a constitutional factor that experienced ECM practitioners take seriously.